ajfrantz/blog/content/post/2019-10-25-integer-nan.md

 author = "AJ Frantz"
 +++

-Zygote has been kicking along in the background--it can (slowly, open-loop) spin a motor now!--and I'll have a bunch to say on that soon, but for now the experiment is far from over.
-Today I want to just talk about one cool little thing about Rust that I learned along the way.
+Today I want to talk about one cool little thing about Rust that I learned recently.

 Rust [has a](https://doc.rust-lang.org/std/option/) widely used `Option` type with [great language